usdigitalresponse/project-papua/README.md

 [![amplifybutton](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/usdigitalresponse/project-papua)

-During this setup, make sure to:

-- Click `Environment Variables` and set `STATE_CODE` to `csv`.
-We'll update this to use your state code below.

 Your fork is now configured to auto-deploy the `master` branch to your Amplify deployment.

-3. [Optional] Update the questions used in your state's PAPUA form by editing `forms.json` and committing those changes to the `master` branch of your fork.
+3. [Optional] Update the questions used in your state's PAPUA form by editing `forms.yml` and committing those changes to the `master` branch of your fork.

 4. [Optional] Update the state logo by dropping a `<state code>.png` file into `public` and commiting that change to the `master` branch of your fork.